About

 Thirteen: The number of students who accompanied me to London to participate in Gettysburg College’s London Seminar in the fall of 2017.
 The class they took, “London Calling: Punks Protest & Cultural Change in the UK,” focused on the emergence of popular protest music in the US and UK over the course of the 20th century, with special emphasis placed on the emerging youth counterculture of the 1960s, and featured almost-daily encounters with outstanding guides to the city of London and important sites around the city.
 We also had the chance to meet two of Britain’s great folk singers and political activists: Billy Bragg and the late, great Roy Bailey.
 Now we just have to figure out how to do it all again.

-Eight, and counting: Number of times I’ve taught my first-year seminar, “This Machine Kills Fascists!: Protest Music & Social Change in the American Experience,” which has allowed me to finally fulfill my dream of getting paid to sit around and listen to music all day.
+Nine, and counting: Number of times I’ve taught my first-year seminar, “This Machine Kills Fascists!: Protest Music & Social Change in the American Experience,” which has allowed me to finally fulfill my dream of getting paid to sit around and listen to music all day.